mikecinnamon/MLearning/[ML-13] Ensemble models.md

 clf = XGBClassifier(n_estimators=100, learning_rate=0.1, max_depth=6)
 ```

 *Note*. `xgboost` can be installed from the shell or the console, with `pip install xgboost`.
 A few years ago, the installation raised conflicts of versions in many computers.
-These problems seem to have disappeared.
-The last versions do not seem to present installation problems.
+These problems seem to have disappeared, and the last versions do not seem to present installation problems.
 It is already available in Google Colab, so no installation is needed there.